MarkusBordihn/minecraft-forge-utils/README.md

 ![Example Screenshot](assets/doc/new_project_example.jpg)

+### add

+The add commands gives you an selection of pre-defined templates which could be used to create new blocks and items.

+### create

+The create command is used to create empty files for a specific group of items or blocks.

+Instead of creating 8 files manually for each wood type you can just use:
+`npx minecraft-forge-utils create files wood <filename>`

 ### run / run client

 The run / run client command tries to start a Minecraft client with your mod.